 From there, you can also experiment with seed keywords to discover more long-term search phrases or leverage the information as an outline of your content.

 The tool is beneficial when building your cornerstone content and making sure you are creating a comprehensive piece that has answered the keyword intent.

-Another quick tip for finding more keyword suggestions is to look for their LSI keywords.
+Another quick tip for finding more keyword suggestions is to look for their semantic keywords.

-And LSIGraph is the free LSI keyword tool designed to help you identify these semantically related terms to your primary keyword.
+LSIGraph is a powerful keyword tool designed to help you identify these semantically related terms to your primary keyword.

 Simply visit the website and enter your target keyword to get a long list of similar phrases and terms to help you build your context.

-Using LSI keywords in your content is one way to take your SEO copywriting to the next level, as the terms will build content relevance while avoiding overstuffing your keywords.
+Using semantic keywords in your content is one way to take your SEO copywriting to the next level, as the terms will build content relevance while avoiding overstuffing your keywords.

 A keyword research tool in a league of its own, Soolve is a free keyword research tool that provides keyword suggestions from multiple sources.